Cereal9/Cereal9/README.md

 ### Hello 👋

-- 🌱 I’m currently learning about Computer Architecture
+- 🌱 I’m currently learning about Operating Systems
 - 📚 Currently a rising junior
 - 📊 Intersted in hardware & embedded systems
 - 🎓 Pursuing a Bachelor's degree in Computer Enginnering